 As the sun dropped towards the horizon and the temperatures fell noticeably, we just had time to inspect and (for the more adventurous) to attempt to climb two more natural rock outcrops – the Gorse Stone and the Cork Stone.
 Then for some of us it was down to Birchover to sample some of the Birchover Brewery beers in the warmth of the Red Lion.
 A proper end to a PDMHS walk!
 Here are some photos from the day:

-You can also see a lovely 6 minute video slideshow of the walk put together by Peter Whitehead here.
+You can also see this lovely 6 minute video slideshow of the walk put together by Peter Whitehead below.

 If you would like to find out more about Stanton Moor, its archaeology, history and quarries, there are several maps and a very useful conservation plan available for download from this page.